swapnil-up/noteski/lib/Flutter Course for Beginners - 37 hour cross platform app dev tut - freecodecamp.md

 now in the register's onpressed we get the variable data then create a user instance with FirebaseAuth.
 If we look into the definition it is a promise so we must await.

+### Chapter 13: Login

+First we create a stateful registerview, and then make the login view, which is pretty similar to the previously made registerview

+It is also good to structure code well.
+This can include a directory for views for example.

+While transferring code to new dart files, it is a cheat code to press ctrl . to quickly get code to import the required packages.

+For login we must signin with the email and password.

+If the user doesn't exist (is not found) then we need to stop crashing of the app with a try catch block. for catch we can pass e as the parameter.
+If we print e.runtimeType then we can see what type of error it is.

+To catch specific type of exceptions, after try just write on ExceptionType catch(e). we can also print e.code as a statement within.

+Do the above for wrong password.

+Remember that hot reload doesn't affect anything changed within the main function.

+Also create weak password invalid email and an email already in use exception handling within the register view.
+For all of these make sure to get the e code yourself instead of guessing.
+Reps are good.

 # References

 https://flutter.dev/